jpedro/jpedro.github.io/random.md

 of time.
 Say hello to cruft and the whole broken windows theory.

 And every 10 years, it's time for that big-bang rewrite.

+And that’s why everywhere you go, every company is "operating on a knife’s edge".